gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 - Adds Bot specific behaviour to RPCs that are also used for Node joining.
 - Heartbeats are limited to the interval of renewal.

+Given these cons, we'll opt introduce the new heartbeat RPC.

 #### API

 Additional RPCs will be added to the BotInstance service to allow these to